-English 4
+English 4 years

-at least 2
+Foreign language at least 2 years

 Mathematics

-History or social science at least 3
+History or social science

-at least 2
+Science at least 2 years

 Entrance Examinations

 Applicants must take the Scholastic Assessment Test (SAT I) of the College Entrance Examination Board or the Test Battery of the American College Testing Program (ACT) in their junior or senior year of high school.
 Achievement tests are not required.